Guests and Visitors to the School

 wants to use the phone….

 Your child will ask for permission and obtain a phone pass from the teacher.

 Please remember this use is for special circumstances only.
 After school plans must be arranged and confirmed prior to coming to school in the morning.

 has an appointment….

-Send a note to the teacher so that your child can be dismissed at the required time.
+Send a note to the teacher or a portal message so that your child can be dismissed at the required time.

 experiences a lengthy illness….